-Astronomy 301.
-Observational Astronomy 4 credits: 3 hours lecture, 2 hours lab.
+Astronomy 301 Observational Astronomy 3 hrs. lecture, 2 hrs. lab.
+4 cr.
 Prereqs: Physics 107, 108, 101, 102, 151 or 152, and a 100- or 200-level Astronomy or Space Science course or permission of the department

 Nothing is more central to astronomical study than collecting and interpreting the light from the sky.
 The laboratory and observatory experiences in this class, along with the supporting lecture material, are essential for students minoring in Astronomy or majoring in Space Science.
 You will get hands-on experience in modern astronomical techniques, and complete semester-long (mostly naked eye) observing projects.
 You will become familiar with current astronomical science, telescopes, instrumentation and terminology specific to working at various wavelengths of the electromagnetic spectrum.
 In addition, you will utilize methods for data reduction and statistical analysis.